 I welcome this statement from the Minister and I know that she is committed to ensuring that small businesses are dealt with fairly.

 The project bank accounts introduced by the Northern Ireland Executive have already been mentioned.
 That measure now applies to hundreds of millions of pounds of Government contracts and ensures that the money goes not to the main contractor but directly to the subcontractors when they have completed the work.
-That stops the main contractor from holding on to the money or bargaining with the small companies and means that the small companies do not have to take the initiative, which they are sometimes afraid to do.
+That stops the main contractor holding on to the money or bargaining with the small companies and means that the small companies do not have to take the initiative, which they are sometimes afraid to do.
 Will the Minister work with Northern Ireland officials to ensure that the lessons learned there can be applied here?

 I thank the right hon.
 Gentleman for raising that.
 I highlight his particular interest in this area and the fact that he was one of the Ministers responsible in Northern Ireland when project bank accounts were introduced there.
 He is right that there are absolutely some merits in such accounts; as he knows, I have taken a particular interest in the subject and I will continue to work on it.
 The Government are clear that where project bank accounts can be used with Government contracts, they will be, although they are not always a suitable measure in some large contracts.